BerkeleyAutomation/Urban_Driving_Simulator/CONTRIBUTING.md

 ## Pull Requests

 We welcoming all contributions to FLUIDs.
-Pull requests consisting of multpile commits should be squashed into one concise commit outlining all changes.
+Pull requests consisting of multiple commits should be squashed into one concise commit outlining all changes.